protofire/ink-compiler-be/README.md

 ```

 #### Upload contract deployment information
 Accepts a JSON payload representing a smart contract deployment and stores it in the database.
+It will return a unique Id when success.

 ```http
   POST /deployments